phanmaison/RazorMinifier/README.md

 There are arguments (e.g. [ASPNET Razor](https://github.com/aspnet/Razor/issues/423)) on Razor View optimization, and (in my opinion) Microsoft is the best one to provide the solution, but it seems that they won't.
 So we must do some trick to make it work.

-The first solution is provided by [Dean](https://github.com/deanhume/html-minifier/) where you can minify the view when you publish your website.
+A great solution is provided by [Dean](https://github.com/deanhume/html-minifier/) where you can minify the view when you publish your website.
 Yes, thanks Dean for providing the solution.
 However, there is problem that you can only verify your work after you publish the website, means that your development environment and test environment may not be the same (I faced this).
 - Note that the minifying is just a trick so it is difficult to cover all cases, hence there can be potential issues and need your effort to re-test the whole application over and over.

-That's why I would recommend you to try second approach: replace the MVC parser by your own so that you may have the same environment for development and testing, you can test both your work and minifying output right after you finish.
+That's why I would **recommend** you to try second approach: replace the MVC parser by your own so that you may have the same environment for development and testing, you can test both your work and minifying output right after you finish.
 Further explanation will be given in next section.

 ### How it work